-All entering students may choose to "start early" by completing a single class in the summer, thereby reducing their fall course loads.
+All entering students may choose to "start early" by completing a single Criminal Law class in the summer, thereby reducing their fall course load.
 Two options are available: one meets in the early evening and the other two in the evening, Monday through Thursday.
 Summer term is six weeks.

 Full-Time Fall Entry